 In addition to a Bachelor of Arts degree in Education from Gallaudet, he obtained two master’s degrees.
 In 1955 he was the first African American to earn a master’s degree from Michigan State Normal College, which is now called Eastern Michigan University.
 His master’s degree was in Education and he earned a second master’s degree in Christian Mission from Seattle Pacific College in 1956… that’s 3 degrees in six years!

-He established the Christina Mission for Deaf Americans, now known as the Christian Mission for the Deaf, in 1956 in Michigan.
+He established the Christian Mission for Deaf Africans, now known as the Christian Mission for the Deaf, in 1956 in Michigan.
 Foster went on to do speaking tours in the U.S., Canada, Mexico, Western Europe, and 25 African nations.
 His favorite Bible verse was Isiah 29:18 “In that day, the deaf will hear the words of the book.”
 He knew in order to understand the Bible and become saved, the deaf first needed to be able to read.
 His passion was to educate the deaf to be literate – to read, write, and sign.
 He used the Total Communication method of using sign language, fingerspelling, speech, speech reading, writing, and more.
 He was especially an advocate of using visual language and visual learning for teaching deaf children.

 In 1957 Foster arrived in Africa.
 During that time, not only were there no churches for the deaf, there were only 12 schools for the Deaf on the entire continent.
 School administrators and hearing missionaries told Foster deaf children didn’t exist in Africa.
 Perhaps they even believed these false narratives because the culture was so oppressive of deaf people that parents would keep them hidden at home.
 In remote villages, some deaf children were thought to be cursed by demons and were abandoned to be eaten by wild animals.
 Throughout his life he would preach, “Tomorrow may be too late!”
 He worked steadfast to convince local education officials there were many deaf children and that they had a moral obligation to provide them with opportunities.